Bophuthatswana: Economy

 Bophuthatswana was the richest of the TBVC-states as it had platinum mines, which accounted for two-thirds of the total platinum production in the Western world.
 It was also rich in asbestos, granite, vanadium, chromium and manganese.
 Additional revenues came from the Sun City casino, which was a day trip from Johannesburg and Pretoria, where gambling was illegal under the National Party government, as it was throughout all of South Africa.

 Bophuthatswana had a relatively capitalist free market economy, as seen by the government's drive for infrastructure development, foreign direct investments and virtually no regulatory barriers to starting and running a business.
 Initially, its economy was driven by agriculture then later by mining, hospitality and banking.

 Bophuthatswana also issued bearer development bonds.
-The so-called "Bop Bonds" are not recognized or redeemable in South Africa, and are now worthless as financial instruments.
+The so-called "Bop Bonds" were redeemed by the government of the North West province from 1995 to 1997, and are now worthless as financial instruments.
 However, bonds in excellent condition are considered collectible.
 Bonds issued in 1988 and 1989, in R10 and R20 denominations, currently trade at 10–25% of original face value.